Octavius-Dante/Nova-Proxima/MAVEN_SPRING_STS_CAPM/README.md

    </br>
    </br>

-(3) Post Spring STS extraction, increase the RAM allocation fpr STS by making changes to *.ini file in STS directory
+**(3) Post Spring STS extraction, increase the RAM allocation fpr STS by making changes to '*.ini file in STS directory**

 - Change the values as mentioned in screenshot initiall it will be 512m or 256m , change it to 1G and 6G accordingly MB to GB allocation of RAM for this spring software.